When Can I Bathe My Puppy?

 - Use plenty of treats and make it fun so they want to do it again.

-Here’s a link to how to bath your puppy.
+Read more here about how often to bath your puppy.

 Do Puppies Need Milk?